kahlinbaughman/kahlinbaughman.github.io/_posts/2019-07-09-jekyll-guide.markdown

 # Getting Jekyll and setting up

 To use Jekyll, one must have Jekyll.
-The Jekyll website(**link this**) has a very handy "Quick Start" instructions on the home page, but I found that to be misleading.
-I recommend ignoring that going to the official installation page here(**link it**).
+The Jekyll [website](https://jekyllrb.com/) has a very handy "Quick Start" instructions on the home page, but I found that to be misleading.
+I recommend ignoring that going to the official installation page [here](https://jekyllrb.com/docs/installation/).

 For our guide we will be focusing on the Ubuntu installation instructions.
-The instructions can be found here(**LINK**).
+The instructions can be found [here](https://jekyllrb.com/docs/installation/ubuntu/).
 It is important to know that Jekyll is built using the language ruby and thus has the ability to use Ruby "Gems" with it.
-I won't go into detail what a Gem is but more information can be found here(**Link**).
+I won't go into detail what a Gem is but more information can be found [here](https://jekyllrb.com/docs/ruby-101/).